The 23 Best Online MBA Programs In Sustainability

 2. University of Saint Francis

-The University of Saint Francis’s program is a unique combination of USF’s MBA and and Master of Environmental Health.
+The University of Saint Francis’s program is a unique combination of USF’s MBA and Master of Environmental Health.
 The degree consists of 36 credit hours, 21 devoted to the Business core and 15 devoted to the Sustainability core.
-To maximize flexibility, accelerated tracks are available, allowing students to graduate in as little as 12 months.
+Accelerated tracks are available to maximize flexibility, allowing students to graduate in as little as 12 months.
 In particular, USF’s program seeks to teach students how to implement green business initiatives to protect the environment, increase productivity, save money, and increase net revenue in an ethical manner consistent with the university’s Catholic background.
 Applicants who have not earned a 2.75 undergraduate GPA or had five years of work experience must submit GMAT scores.

 3. Wilmington University

 Wilmington University’s online program offers a 36-credit curriculum.
 For interested students looking to enhance their resume, there is also a Certificate of Advanced Study in Sustainability available for an additional 15 credit hours.
 In addition to the business core, the green concentration addresses strategic planning for sustainable organizations, environmental regulations and ethics, and management of green technology, among other areas.
 Courses are offered in accelerated, seven-week formats and designed to meet the needs of students who must meet full-time job requirements as well.